studydefi/studydefi.com/content/blog/how-to-integrate-with-mainnet-protocols/index.md

 # "Gotchas" to be aware of

-Unfortunately the infura key from `ether.js` does not point to an archival node.
-That means you will have to to restart `ganache-cli` every 128 blocks (~30 minutes), otherwise you'll be greeted with the following message from infura:
+Unfortunately the infura key from Ethers.js does not point to an archival node.
+That means you will have to to restart `ganache-cli` every 128 blocks (~30 minutes), otherwise you'll be greeted with the following message from Infura:

 > Returned error: project ID does not have access to archive state